The Repercussions of removing the Tree that is Protected and How to Avoid Them

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I carry out work on a tree that is protected without permission?

-Can I contest to a TPO and/or preservation order?
+Can I contest a TPO or preservation order?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion